verygoodsecurity/vgs-collect-show-flutter-demo/README.md

 > **_NOTE:_**  Please visit Flutter <a href="https://flutter.dev/docs" target="_blank">documentation</a>
 >for more detailed explanation how to setup Flutter and IDEA.
+>iOS sample is compatitable with Flutter 1.22.6 version.

 #### Step 1